ModelOriented/hstats/README.md

 ## Limitation

 H statistics are based on partial dependence estimates and are thus as good or bad as these.
+One of their problems is that the model is applied to unseen/impossible feature combinations.
 In extreme cases, H statistics intended to be in the range between 0 and 1 can become larger than 1.

+Accumulated local effects (ALE) [8] mend above problem of partial dependence estimates.
+They, however, depend on the notion of closeness, which is highly non-trivial in higher dimension and for discrete features.

 ## Landscape